digopaulino/mcgillthz/README.md

 - tds_analysis.py - All functions needed for time-domain spectroscopy, from determining the amplitude and phase of the transmission coefficiet, to numerically find the complex refractive index.
 - basic_plots.py - Basic functions to do quick standard plots.

+The *tutorials/* folder contain Jupyter notebooks with all the essential steps for analyzing TDS data.
+TRTS is coming soon...